 What Can a Private Investigator Do?

 A private investigator can help you find information and people.
-S/he can find documentation such as court records, government agencies' filings, vital statistics, property ownerships, vehicle and vessel records, photographs, witness statements, etc..
+He or sher can find documentation such as court records, government agencies' filings, vital statistics, property ownerships, vehicle and vessel records, photographs, witness statements, etc..
 The duties of private detectives and investigators depend on the needs of the client.
-Legal investigators specialize in cases involving the courts and are normally employed by law firms or lawyers.
-They frequently assist in preparing criminal defenses, locating witnesses, serving legal documents, interviewing police and prospective witnesses, and gathering/reviewing evidence.
+Legal investigators specialize in cases involving the courts and are normally employed by lawyers.
+They frequently assist in locating witnesses, serving legal documents, interviewing police, prospective witnesses, and gathering/reviewing evidence.
 Legal investigators may also collect information on the parties to the litigation, take photographs, testify in court, and assemble evidence and reports for trials.
 This general overview was taken for the Department of Labor’s collection of job descriptions.
 If you are interested, also see the Bureau of Labor Statistics’ Occupational Outlook Book for a good overview of the profession.

 Do individuals hire investigators?